opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/connect-vscode-to-rhoai-wb.md

 - Start port-forwarding to your workbench pod
     * List all the pods in your project.
 The pod running your workbench is named using the name of your workbench in RHOAI. e.g. `mywb-0` if your workbench name is `mywb`.
     * Enable port-forwarding to your workbench pod.
 You need to forward to the port the pod is listening on.
-It is usually 8888 for RHOAI workbnech.
+It is usually 8888 for RHOAI workbench.
 You can find this port from the service in your project with name same as your workbench.
     ![Port-forward to wb pod](img/port-forwarding.png)

 - Open the Jupyter notebook in your VS Code